jaydenkieran/Turbo/readme.md

 ### Linux
 1. Install Git using `sudo apt-get install git` (`apt-get` may be substituted for a different package manager on your system)
 2. Run `git clone https://github.com/jaydenkieran/Turbo.git -b master`
-3. Run `updatedeps-linux-mac.sh` in the new folder
+3. Run `updatedeps-linux.sh` in the new folder

 ### Mac
 1. Install Git using Homebrew: `brew install git`
 2. Run `git clone https://github.com/jaydenkieran/Turbo.git -b master` in Terminal
-3. Run `updatedeps-linux-mac.sh` in the new folder
+3. Run `updatedeps-mac.command` in the new folder

 ## Configuration
 Open `config/turbo.example.ini` and edit it.
 Save it in the `config` folder as `turbo.ini`.